garbagetown/guideline/source_en/ArchitectureInDetail/ExceptionHandling.rst

 | (5)-(7) are the settings of \ ``org.springframework.web.servlet.handler.AbstractHandlerExceptionResolver``\ .

-Attribute name of business exception message
+Attribute name of result message
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 | If the message set by handling the exception using SystemExceptionResolver and the message set by handling the exception in application code, both are to be output in separate messagesPanel tags in View(JSP), then specify an attribute name exclusive to SystemExceptionResolver.
-| The example below illustrates settings and implementation when changing the default value to "exceptionResolverMessages".
+| The example below illustrates settings and implementation when changing the default value to "resultMessagesForExceptionResolver".

 - **spring-mvc.xml**